Legal update on insolvency law – August 2018

 A copy of the decision can be found here.

 Assignment of debt and security interest without consent deemed invalid

-FTG Securities Limited v Bank of New Zealand and Ors involved an application by FTG Securities Limited (FTG) for declarations as to the interpretation of a Deed of Priority.
-The Deed of Priority was entered into by Canterbury Finance Limited (CFL) and BNZ with respect to the security interests in Tuam Ventures Limited (in Rec and in Liq) (TVL).
-Declaratory relief was sought against BNZ and the receivers of TVL.
-An issue raised by BNZ, by way of an affirmative defence, was whether the assignment of TVL's debt and securities to FTG is valid from a technical legal perspective and therefore whether FTG was properly a party to the Deed of Priority (as second charge holder) and able to enforce it against BNZ.
+FTG Securities Limited involved an application by FTG Securities Limited (FTG) for declarations as to the interpretation of a Deed of Priority.
+The Deed of Priority was entered into by Canterbury Finance Limited (CFL) and a bank with respect to the security interests in Tuam Ventures Limited (in Rec and in Liq) (TVL).
+Declaratory relief was sought against the bank and the receivers of TVL.
+An issue raised by way of an affirmative defence was whether the assignment of TVL's debt and securities to FTG is valid from a technical legal perspective and therefore whether FTG was properly a party to the Deed of Priority (as second charge holder) and able to enforce it against the bank.

 That issue required consideration of the validity of two purported assignments of the debt and security interests in TVL.
-The Deed of Priority contained a clause that prevented CFL or BNZ from transferring or assigning any interest in their securities to any person unless that person entered into a deed or contract in a form approved by the other Secured Party (with such approval not being arbitrarily or unreasonably withheld or delayed) by which that person agrees to be bound by the Deed of Priority.
-BNZ's approval to the assignments had not been sought at the relevant times.
+The Deed of Priority contained a clause that prevented either CFL or the bank from transferring or assigning any interest in their securities to any person unless that person entered into a deed or contract in a form approved by the other Secured Party (with such approval not being arbitrarily or unreasonably withheld or delayed) by which that person agrees to be bound by the Deed of Priority.
+The bank's approval to the assignments had not been sought at the relevant times.

 The judgment is interim only and the parties are invited to make further applications as to what should occur next.